November 16, 2001: Lleyton Hewitt secures world No 1 ranking

-On this day in tennis history, a young Australian secured his spot at the top of the rankings for the very first time.
+On this day in tennis history, a brash young Australian secured his spot at the top of the rankings for the very first time

-On this day, November 16, 2001, in the Masters Cup round-robin, world No 2 Lleyton Hewitt defeated fellow Australian Patrick Rafter (7-5, 6-2), victory that assured him of becoming world No 1 at the end of the tournament.
-Hewitt, who had recently triumphed at the US Open, would become No 1 with style by clinching the title a few days later, defeating Sébastien Grosjean in the final (6-3, 6-3, 6-4).
+On this day, November 16, 2001, in the Masters Cup round-robin, world No 2 Lleyton Hewitt defeated fellow Australian Patrick Rafter (7-5, 6-2) to secure the No 1 ranking for the first time.
+Hewitt, who had recently triumphed at the US Open, would clinch the title a few days later, defeating Sébastien Grosjean in the final (6-3, 6-3, 6-4).

-It took him another year to break into the top 100 in early 1999.
-That year, he claimed a second title, in Delray Beach (defeating Xavier Malisse, 6-4, 6-7, 6-1) and finished the season as world No 25, also participating in the Australian triumph in the Davis Cup.
-In 2000, he became the first teenager since Pete Sampras to claim four titles in one year; the most important of these four titles was the Queen’s Club Championships, where he beat the six-time Wimbledon champion Pete Sampras in the final (6-4, 6-4).
-It was also in 2000 that he obtained his first great Grand Slam result, reaching the semi-finals at the US Open, where Sampras took his revenge from the Queen’s (7-6, 6-4, 7-6).
+It took Hewitt another year to break into the top 100, in early 1999.
+That year, he claimed a second title, in Delray Beach (defeating Xavier Malisse, 6-4, 6-7, 6-1) and finished the season as world No 25, also participating in the Australian triumph at the Davis Cup.
+In 2000, he became the first teenager since Pete Sampras to claim four titles in one year; the most important of these four titles was the Queen’s Club Championships, where he beat six-time Wimbledon champion Sampras in the final (6-4, 6-4).
+It was also in 2000 that he obtained his first notable Grand Slam result, reaching the semi-finals at the US Open, where Sampras took his revenge from the Queen’s loss (7-6, 6-4, 7-6).

-“Rusty”, as his coach Darren Cahill called him, was now a top 10 member, and in 2001, he changed categories by triumphing at the US Open, defeating Sampras in the final (7-6, 6-1, 6-1).
+“Rusty”, as his coach Darren Cahill called him, was now a top 10 member.
+In 2001 he made even bigger strides by triumphing at the US Open, defeating Sampras in the final (7-6, 6-1, 6-1).
 Aged only 20, he was now a serious contender for the world No 1 spot.
-Hewitt was a great mover, very skilled at returning serves and, above all, he was an incredible fighter: his trademark “come on!” was already famous in the world of tennis.
+Hewitt was a great mover, very skilled as a returner and, above all, he was an incredible fighter: his trademark “come on!” was already famous in the world of tennis.

-The Sydney Superdome was jam-packed for this 100% Aussie showdown.
-The two players exchanged serves early in the first set, but in the end, Hewitt prevailed, 7-5.
+The Sydney Superdome was jam-packed for this all-Aussie showdown.
+The two players played it close early in the first set, but in the end Hewitt prevailed, 7-5.
 The second set was easier for the world No 2, who broke his opponent’s serve three times to win, 7-5, 6-2.
 At the last minute, though, the 20-year old felt the pressure of becoming the new world No 1, and it took him no less than six match points before he sealed his victory.